turingschool/portfolios/students/1810-back/Mary-Goodhart/20181109-mary-goodhart-B1.markdown

 What were your favorite projects this module?
 Least favorite?
 Why?
 Favorite: Enigma
+I enjoyed this one a lot because I thought it was fun and interesting overall.
+While it was actually terrifying to start, once I wrapped my head around what exactly it was, and what I needed to accomplish, I realized I had the tools to slowly be able to build it, starting with the tiniest piece.
+That was really exciting.
+I didn't get stuck on every single step which was nice to experience.
+I felt like I had a decent rhythm for figuring out problems and testing and taking breaks and asking for help.
+It was still hard and intense, but it was enjoyable as well.

 Least Favorite: Black Thursday
+This one was just all around difficult for me.
+The group dynamics to begin with just set a really weird tone for the project.
+It was just all really stressful.
+I was also sick during this time and that didn't help.
+I will say that I really learned how to break something into tiny steps in order to slowly build something; because that's what I had to do with standard deviation; another note is that I probably won't ever forget how to do standard deviation again.

 What did you learn from your independent projects?
 I learned a lot of cool methods from the first one.
 I also learned how helpful it is to pair with people and ask a lot of questions, and also answer a lot of questions because once you can explain something, it really solidifies your understanding.